shazhe/ati-biobank/Week3Sum.md

 * Details elaborated later

 ### Formulating Hypothesis
-* Gwen check all intresting variables and propose a few groups of variables driven by hypotheses
+* Gwen has been checking all intresting variables and proposed a few groups of variables driven by hypotheses

 ### Causal Models
 * Zhe and Alkeos try to learn more tools for testing causal relationships and fitting causal models, esp Bayesian network